Chebbo314/securebear-IMS/README.md

-# Securebear Inventory Management System
+# Z-IT Inventory Management System
+simple npm run / npm start to start the application.
+UI should be self explaining